captbaritone/awesome-semantic-nullability/README.md

 - [`graphql-toe`](https://github.com/graphile/graphql-toe) - converts a GraphQL response containing data+errors into a single data tree where fields that have an associated error will throw when read from.
   - Provides granular error handling using `try/catch` or React error boundaries or similar.
-  - This means _semantic_ non-null types may be treated as if they were _strict_ non-null types for type generation - fewer null checks required!
+  - Means _semantic_ non-null types may be treated as if they were _strict_ non-null types for type generation - see `graphql-sock` below.
+- [`graphql-sock`](https://github.com/graphile/graphql-sock) - takes a semantic nullability schema SDL and converts it into a traditional SDL either by stripping semantic-non-nulls (`semantic-to-nullable`), or by converting them to strict non-nulls (`semantic-to-strict`).
+  - When combined with `graphql-toe`, use `semantic-to-strict` for type generation and fewer null checks will be required!

 ## Works in Progress